projects, water science

 Since then, the program has evolved from a focus on terrestrial plants to a comprehensive laboratory that includes testing compounds found in marine environments.
 “Philosophically, nations with high biodiversity need to see some benefit to programs that are working to conserve their environments.
 We had to come up with a model where host countries would get immediate benefit which would motivate them to protect endangered areas,” continued Coley.

-Training and technology transfer are major facets of the program.
 The Panama ICBG program is structured to include local Panamanians in the drug discovery process.
+Training and technology transfer is a major facet of the program.

-So far, the Panama ICBG has identified the chemical compound Coibamide named after the island of Coiba in Panama.
+So far, the Panama ICBG has identified a chemical compound named Coibamide, named after the island of Coiba in Panama.
 The team discovered that coibamide is incredibly active against cancer.
 Follow up studies on coibamide are revealing exactly how coibamide is active against cancer.
 “Coibamide kills a subset of cancer cells.
 It works in a whole new way that could lead to innovative means of drug discovery,” Coley noted.

-Members of the Panamanian ICBG team at different marine testing locations are reviewing chemical compounds proven effective against cholera in a test tube.
+Chemical compounds that are effective against cholera in a test tube are also being reviewed members of the Panama ICBG team, at different marine testing locations.
 The process of finding a new drug takes between ten to fifteen years.
 The same process for finding natural drugs takes even longer.
-But in the case of coibamide and other compounds that could treat diseases like cancer, malaria and leichmaniasis, an effective treatment is well worth the wait.
+But in the case of coibamide and other compounds that could treat diseases like malaria and leichmaniasis, an effective treatment is well worth the wait.

 Immediate and long term benefits to Panama are seen on the economic, infrastructural and environmental level due to the framework of the Panama ICBG program.
 Scientists on the project are investing in capacity building, and Panama can now boast of its drug discovery program that is internationally recognized.
 Fortuitously, efforts to preserve nature are in effect promoting development through skills building, providing jobs, and advancing Panama’s environmental and scientific agenda.

-Conserving the biodiversity of this area offers unforeseen benefits to the world of alternative medication and marine science.
+Conserving the biodiversity of this area offers unforeseen benefits to the world of alternative medicication and marine science.
 Humanity cannot afford to allow oceans and marine environments to be compromised.
-New drugs that could potentially save lives are at risk of going undiscovered and unstudied.
+New drugs that could potentially save lives are at risk of being unstudied and undiscovered.

-In Panama and around the world, the dual pursuit towards environmental sustainability and protecting human health can coexist.
+In Panama and around the world, the dual pursuit toward environmental sustainability and protecting human health can coexist.
 These two crucial issues ensure a healthy and sustainable future for humankind.
-Protecting the world’s oceans and coasts environments simply can’t be disregarded byis a responsibility of local governments or the international community.
-The riches of marine life hold great promise in the field of medical research.
+Protecting the world’s oceans and coastal environments simply can’t be disregarded by local governments or the international community.
+There is too much to be found in the marine life of the sea.

 The photo above was provided by Professor Marcy Balunas and Kim Diver.